avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week06/04-Static.md

 }
 ```

-Because the methods manipulate the object, they do not need to be defined as static, or in other words "not belonging to the object".
+Because the methods manipulate the object, they do not need to be defined as `static`, or in other words "not belonging to the object".
 If we try to do this, the program won't work:

 ```java
 public class Person {